TaherCCG/airybitesrecipes/documentation/TESTING.md

 ### Solved Bugs

-**Bug Report**
+**Bug Report Bug-1**

-Blank lines appearing in the instructions list of recipes.
+Bug: Blank lines appearing in the instructions list of recipes.

 - Description
     - When viewing a recipe, the instructions list was displaying blank lines at steps.
 This occurred because some instructions contained only whitespace, which was rendered as blank list items.